tector/map/README.md

 # then navigate your browser to http://localhost:10000/examples/galaxy_map
 ```

-#### mode

-Mode can be pure 'svg' or 'hybrid' (svg/html).
-If you want to use css sprites you have to use 'hybrid' mode.
-It is recommended to use 'hybrid' mode with css sprites to minimize http requests.

-TIP: look at the examples to get an idea of the different modes

 #### selector

 You define a map container div in your html.
 This div will have a selector to be identified.
 It is up to you to choose an id or a class but it is purposed to use an id like '#ngm-map'.
 The div should not have any other attributes then the selector, otherwise it is possible that important attributes are overwritten with wrong values..

-#### width and height

-width and height of the map container div.
-Don't forget to give the unit type, e.g. '700px' (currently only pixel units are supported)

 #### center